Jordi Ferrón

-Jordi Ferrón Forné (born 15 August 1978) is a Spanish retired professional footballer who played mainly as a right back, and current manager of the women's team of RCD Espanyol.
+Jordi Ferrón Forné (born 15 August 1978) is a Spanish retired professional footballer who played mainly as a right-back, currently manager of WE League club INAC Kobe Leonessa.

 Playing career

 Born in Badalona, Barcelona, Catalonia, Ferrón was a product of FC Barcelona's prolific youth ranks at La Masia.
 After failing to be promoted to the first team he had a breakthrough season in 1999–2000, scoring seven La Liga goals to help Rayo Vallecano to their best finish ever – ninth; he started his career as a midfielder.

-Subsequently, Ferrón moved to Real Zaragoza, but would be irregularly used in his new club, which also prompted a January 2002 loan to fellow league team Rayo.
-The player's contributions again proved helpful in an eventual midtable position, as the former were in turn relegated.
+Subsequently, Ferrón moved to Real Zaragoza, but would be irregularly used in his new club, which also prompted a January 2002 loan to fellow top-division Rayo.
+The player's contributions again proved helpful in an eventual mid-table position, as the former were in turn relegated.

-After an uneventful last year at Zaragoza, Ferrón joined Albacete Balompié in 2004–05, playing only one game in a season that also ended in top level relegation.
-In the following three Segunda División campaigns, however, he was an undisputed starter, appearing also at right back.
+Following an uneventful last year at Zaragoza, Ferrón joined Albacete Balompié for 2004–05, taking part in only one game in a season that also ended in top-tier relegation.
+In the next three Segunda División campaigns, however, he was an undisputed starter, appearing also at right-back.

-Ferrón signed with local side CF Badalona for 2008–09, his first season in Segunda División B after 242 matches in the top two tiers combined.
+Ferrón signed with local side CF Badalona for 2008–09, his first season in the Segunda División B after totalling 242 matches across the two main divisions.

 Coaching career

 Ferrón retired in June 2015 at the age of 37, following one year as player-coach of amateurs UE Cabrera.
 Afterwards, also at the regional level, he managed the women's team of CE Seagull from his hometown.

-On 10 December 2019, Ferrón signed as head coach of RCD Espanyol Femenino.
+On 10 December 2019, Ferrón signed as head coach of RCD Espanyol.
+He continued to work in women's football the following seasons, with SD Eibar and INAC Kobe Leonessa.